ssvantageintelcom/alice/alice.md

 little golden key in the lock, and to her great delight it fitted!

-Karen opened the door and found that it led into a small passage, not much larger than a rat-hole: she knelt down and looked along the passage into the loveliest garden you ever saw.
+Karen opened the door and found that it led into a small passage, not much larger than a Rat-hole: she knelt down and looked along the passage into the loveliest garden you ever saw.
 How she longed to get out of that dark hall, and wander about among those beds of bright flowers and those cool fountains, but she could not even get her head